-The lives of victims of domestic violence and their children could be put at risk as a result of the government’s plan for supported housing, Women’s Aid has warned.
+The lives of victims of domestic violence and their children could be put at risk.
+This is a result of the government’s plan for supported housing, Women’s Aid has warned.

 Over half of refuges for victims of domestic abuse said they would be forced to close or reduce the services they offer if the government presses ahead with its plans.